 No. If no, skip to 4.1.4.
 Yes, in some jurisdictions but not statewide.
 If yes, describe how many jurisdictions use grants or contracts for child care slots.
+The OEC is exploring options to expand the definition of education to include attainment of educational credentials in targeted industries to long-term outcomes such as wage growth and sustained employment, which are tied to families' ability to move towards economic stability.
+In connection with this we are actively pursing contracted child care models with education and training providers to assess whether a contracted approach or an definitional eligibility approach will be most fruitful.
+We will also deploy contracting models to advance adult basic education and to incentivize providers to offer infant toddler care.
 Yes, statewide.
-If yes, describe:

-i.
-How the Lead Agency ensures that parents who enroll with a provider who has a grant or contract have choices when selecting a provider:

-ii.
-The type(s) of child care services available through grants or contracts:

-iii.
-The entities that receive contracts (e.g., shared services alliances, CCR&R agencies, FCC networks, community-based agencies, child care providers):

-iv.
-The process for accessing grants or contracts:

-v.
-How rates for contracted slots are set through grants and contracts:

-vi.
-How the Lead Agency determines which entities to contract with for increasing supply and/or improving quality:
+If yes, describe: i.
+How the Lead Agency ensures that parents who enroll with a provider who has a grant or contract have choices when selecting a provider: ii.
+The type(s) of child care services available through grants or contracts: iii.
+The entities that receive contracts (e.g., shared services alliances, CCR&R agencies, FCC networks, community-based agencies, child care providers): iv.
+The process for accessing grants or contracts: v.
+How rates for contracted slots are set through grants and contracts: vi.
+How the Lead Agency determines which entities to contract with for increasing supply and/or improving quality: vii.

-vii.
 If contracts are offered statewide and/or locally: